ERP vs. dedicated WMS software, head to head

-Ever wonder what is the difference between inventory fulfillment in an Enterprise Resource Planning (ERP) and a dedicated, modern warehouse management software systems (WMS)?
+Ever wonder what is the difference between inventory fulfillment in an Enterprise Resource Planning (ERP) and dedicated warehouse management software (WMS)?

-Too many companies are using their legacy ERP or WMS supply chain applications that can’t keep up with current demand – much less identify channels for new growth.
+Too many companies are using their legacy ERP or WMS software applications that can’t keep up with current demand – much less identify channels for new growth.

 Today we’ll take these two inventory fulfillment systems head to head:

 - What are their key differences,

 - A little history on how each platform was built, and

 - 4 reasons to stop managing inventory in your ERP and start growing with a modern WMS

 So you can decide, ‘when is it really time for a modern WMS system?’